PHASTA/phastaChef/README.md

 `-DPHASTA_SRC_DIR=/path/to/phasta` can be passed to the cmake command to specify their locations.

+Note, the following disables the SVLS and PETSC solvers and relies on LESLIB for the incompressible solver and the native compressible solver.

     opt="-Wextra -pedantic -g -O2 "

     cmake .. \